Lonny Balbi, K.C.

 Lonny values open and honest communication.
 He believes in having the same goals in mind as his clients.
 He also strives to be easily accessible to clients and give them alternate solutions specific to their situation.

 With over 37 years of experience, Lonny is an accredited mediator, arbitrator, and collaborative family lawyer.
 He has proven to be very effective in Court as well as out-of-Court and has represented clients at all levels of Courts in Alberta.
-Lonny is dedicated, always tries to think of a more creative way to reach resolution, and understands the specific needs of his clients.
+Lonny always tries to think of creative ways to reach a resolution and understands the specific needs of his clients.

 Lonny has extensive experience in separation and divorce.
-Lonny’s Bachelor of Commerce degree did not result in him being a corporate lawyer, but it did leave him with a passion for financial matters, including spousal support, child support, and property division.
+His Bachelor of Commerce degree did not result in him being a corporate lawyer, but it did leave him with a passion for financial matters, including spousal support, child support, and property division.

-He is a member of the Federal Advisory Working Group on Family Law in Ottawa and one of a group of experts who advised the Federal Department of Justice on the creation and implementation of the Spousal Support Advisory Guidelines released in January 2005.
-He is a founding member of the Dispute Resolution Officer Pilot Project and currently a Dispute Resolution Officer at the Court of Queen’s Bench in Calgary.
+Lonny is a member of the Federal Advisory Working Group and one of a group of experts who advised the Federal Department of Justice on the creation and implementation of the Spousal Support Advisory Guidelines.
+He is not only a founding member of the Dispute Resolution Officer Pilot Project but he is also currently a Dispute Resolution Officer at the Court of Queen’s Bench in Calgary.

-Lonny’s close-knit, extended family throughout Canada and in Italy, and particularly his one year old great niece, give him special insight into family dynamics.
+Lonny’s close-knit, extended family throughout Canada and in Italy give him special insight into family dynamics.
 This knowledge gives him the ability to understand different family situations and relate to his clients.